 After a few days you should feel fine and can resume your normal activities.
 If you have heavy bleeding, severe pain, continued swelling for 2-3 days, or a reaction to the medication, call our office immediately.

-Herald Square Dental and The Denture Center
+The Denture Center

 Patient Review By Charles H